 Not only does Buckley build modular homes with his company Vaughn Buckley Construction (VBC), he is also one of four principals with Ritz-Craft, one of the largest modular factories in the US with whom he has launched Johns Buckley which utilizes modular building techniques to construct commercial enterprises such as apartment buildings, hotels and assisted living facilities.
 The company has five factories in the US.

-“Skilled labor is currently harder to recruit, train, and retain than at any other point in history, and our workforce generation gap is going to create a massive hole in the master-level trades in the next decade, said Buckley.
+“Skilled labor is currently harder to recruit, train, and retain than at any other point in history, and our workforce generation gap is going to create a massive hole in the master-level trades in the next decade, Buckley told Professional Builder.
 “Lack of technology and integrated communication, lack of innovation, and lack of support from other industries are all major problems.
 Add to that a lack of skilled labor, and construction is in for a major reckoning and disruption in the future.”

 Buckley and his team are working to combat these issues.
 Taking inspiration from Europe where technological advances have propelled modular building into the mainstream.
 “During the last 12 months, we’ve quadrupled in size both in revenue and in employee count,” Buckley explains.
 “The world of construction is going to be vastly different by 2030, and we intend to be at the forefront of the evolution of the U.S. market.”

 Buckley sees prefabrication as the way forward for construction; “It is the most efficient method we currently have outside of building on site and dealing with the labor shortages and weather issues that creates.”